ghatesudi/MindMeetsMachines/C02/Rheumatoid Arthritis.md

 * **Severity and Acuity:** Must include all levels of severity (mild, moderate, severe) and disease activity (active disease or remission).
 The downstream D2T RA phenotype algorithm will handle the stratification by current activity (via the glucocorticoid proxy) and treatment history.
 * **Etiology:** Autoimmune inflammatory arthritis.
 * **Presentation:** Must include both Seropositive and Seronegative RA.
 Must include extra-articular manifestations of RA (e.g., Rheumatoid lung disease, Rheumatoid vasculitis, Felty's syndrome).
 * **Sensitivity/Specificity Trade-off:** This study is for HTA submission and comparative characterization/estimation, requiring **High Positive Predictive Value (PPV)**.
-Specificity must be prioritized over sensitivity.
+Specificity must be prioritized over sensitivity within reasonable limits.
 The goal is to ensure that patients identified truly have RA, minimizing contamination from other arthropathies that utilize similar treatments.

 **5\.
 Population and Data Context**